-- 1¼ cups vegan Ginger Biscuits (gluten free can be used too) crushed into crumbs.
-This is about 14 Ginger Nuts (if you're in the UK)
+- 1¼ cups Ginger Biscuits vegan, crushed into crumbs.
+This is about 14 Ginger Nuts if you're in the UK

 For the Key Lime Filling

-- 1 cup blanched Almonds, soaked for about an hour in cold water and drained
+- 1 cup Almonds whole almonds, skinned, soaked for about an hour in cold water and drained

 - ½ cup Lime Juice this is about 4 limes in the UK.
 Do not use ready made juice as it just isn't tart enough